eclipse-emfcloud/ecore-glsp/client/README.md

     curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.5/install.sh | bash

 Install npm and node.
+At the moment, Node 12 is required; higher versions may not be supported.

-    nvm install 10
+    nvm install 12
-    nvm use 10
+    nvm use 12

 Install yarn.